-Apple says there are "thousands" of Apple Watch apps.
-We whittled down that list to the 25 best Apple Watch apps by taking into account user reviews, our personal experiences and features.
-Some apps make more sense to have on your wrist than others.
+But with thousands of apps to choose from, we narrowed down the best Apple Watch apps by taking into account user reviews, our personal experiences and features.
+Some apps just make more sense to have on your wrist than others.
 Many of the best Apple Watch apps are entirely free, too.

 MapMyRun uses the watch's built-in GPS and heart rate monitor to track a variety of workouts, including outdoor and treadmill runs, walks and bike rides.
 The app displays your distance, duration, pace and heart rate throughout each workout.
 MapMyRun can be connected to Under Armour's MyFitnessPal app for a well-rounded look at your health and activity.
 That's useful if you're watching your weight or trying to meet a training goal.

 The free app, which is also one of the best running apps, logs stats like distance, pace, splits, heart rate and more.
 It also offers free audio-guided runs, customized coaching plans to help you meet your goals, and a social element that lets friends cheer you on.

 Runners and cyclists who use Strava will love the Apple Watch version of the app.
-You don't need to carry your phone with you to log miles if you're wearing a Series 2, 3, 4 or 5 with built-in GPS.
+You don't need to carry your phone with you to log miles thanks to the Apple Watch’s built-in GPS.
 With a cellular version of the Apple Watch, you can stream music and take calls while out on the trail.

 The Strava watch app itself is fairly basic: It records runs, bike rides and swims, and displays data like heart rate, mileage and pace.
 The Strava iPhone app is more fully featured, but you have the option to use the Apple Watch's native Workout app to track a run or a ride and then export that data to Strava using a separate iOS app, HealthFit ($2.99).